Big Tech's Efforts to Support Ukraine Shift the Industry's Role

 At the request of the Ukrainian government, rocket company SpaceX activated satellite internet service in Ukraine through its Starlink system, a move that keeps the country connected to the web even as Russia attacks its websites.
 AirBnb has offered free housing to Ukrainians fleeing the fighting, and US phone carriers have waived fees to customers who need to call Ukraine.

-Separately, Google disabled a feature that displays traffic conditions in its widely used Maps app after consulting with the Ukrainian government.
-The move could make navigating more difficult for the Russian military.
-The government in Kyiv also appealed to Apple to block Russians from accessing its app store because "modern technology is perhaps the best answer to the tanks, multiple rocket launchers (hrad) and missiles."
+Separately, Microsoft has worked with US and Ukrainian government officials to warn of hacking threats.
+After consulting with the Ukrainian government, Google disabled a feature that displays traffic conditions in its widely used Maps app, a move could potentially make navigating more difficult for the Russian military.
+Kyiv also appealed to Apple to block Russians from accessing its app store because "modern technology is perhaps the best answer to the tanks, multiple rocket launchers (hrad) and missiles."

 The actions taken by the Big Tech companies indicate a changing level of involvement for corporations caught in global conflict.
-While industry has always had a role in war efforts, companies weren't often involved in battlefield actions.
+While industry has always had a role in war efforts -- private sector enterprises build tanks, aircraft and weapons, and sometimes pivot to help militaries during crises -- companies weren't often involved in battlefield actions.
 Now businesses are actors in the conflict.

 "They're in essence firing a shot," said Matthew Schmidt, a professor of national security at the University of New Haven.
 "That's very different."